Connecting People over Space and Time

 There are many places on Earth which have their very specific bead styles and materials, and it makes the origin of the older beads very identifiable.
 Of course today, as with anything else, their authenticity becomes more hazy, as our contemporary beads aren’t categorized as easily.

 When it comes to their purpose, nothing is different from one corner of the world to the other.
-That’s true for bead collectors, historians, artisans or traders.
+They are loved by stylists, socialites, bead collectors, historians, artisans, traders or wearers in every country.
 And all are addicted to those little round balls with holes.

 So it only makes sense to use beads as a symbol for the bond between individuals in our communities.
 Beads of all colors, sizes, shapes, materials – all are on one string!